ohsu-comp-bio/syntheVAEiser/README.md

 --label-col -> the name of the column that holds the labels to generate synthentic samples for

 ## Run the below command to train an encoder/decoder from formatted data

+NOTE you will have to tune your dataset with optional hyperparamaters arguments to get the decoded data to be in the same ballpark as the data you use to train your models.
+You can measure how much error you have between decoded and input data by watching the terminal stdout error metrics.

 ```
 ./synthesis train data.tsv --out model  -e Labels
 ```